Biart95/appleseed-volumetric-rendering-proposal/proposal.md

 #### 5 June -- 9 June, 12 June -- 16 June
 -   Develop simple ray marching engine with constant steps that can compute attenuation
 -   Incorporate this ray marcher to the existing path tracing engine
--   Include some settings of ray marching engine in the UI of appleseed.studio
+-   Include some settings of new ray marching engine to the UI of appleseed.studio
 #### 19 June -- 23 June, 26 June -- 30 June
 -   Add single scattering to the ray marcher
 -   Add support for adaptive steps